Wet Mountains

-The Wet Mountains are a small mountain range in southern Colorado, named for the amount of snow they receive in the winter as compared to the dried Great Plains to the east.
+The Wet Mountains are a small mountain range in southern Colorado, named for the amount of snow they receive in the winter as compared to the dry Great Plains to the east.
 They are a sub-range of the Sangre de Cristo Mountains, in the southern Rocky Mountains System.
 There are three variant names of mountain range: Cuerno Verde, Greenhorn Mountains, and Sierra Mojada.

 Geography

-Most of the Wet Mountains are within Custer County.
-Greenhorn Peak and part of the range are in Huerfano County and Pueblo County.
+Most of the Wet Mountains are within Custer County, stretching into Fremont County to the north, Huerfano County to the south, and Pueblo County to the east.
 The range runs approximately north to south from U.S. Highway 50 to Walsenburg a distance of more than 40 mile.
 The range is up to about 12 mile wide and is bordered on the east by the Great Plains and on the west by the Wet Mountain Valley.
 The highest point is known as Greenhorn Mountain, which has multiple peaks, the highest of which reaches 12346 ft.
 Greenhorn Peak, St. Charles Peak, and North Peak all reach above tree line.
 Most of the Wet Mountains are within the San Isabel National Forest.